sf-wdi-37/project-2/README.md

 **You will be working in groups of 4 for this project.**

-## Planning & Deliverables
+## Deliverables

 ### Project Planning Deliverables

 **You must review the following with your instructional team BEFORE you start to code.**

 * **Scope:** What are you planning to build?
 What do you reasonably think you can implement in the time period?
 * **User Stories:** Who is your user?
-What features will your app have?
+What features will your app have to help them?
 Set up your project and user stories in <a href="https://trello.com">Trello</a> or in some other organized format.
-* **Wireframes:** Sketch out what your core pages will look like and how they will work.
-Consider making a *paper prototype* to demonstrate and/or test key user interactions.
+* **Wireframes:** Sketch out what your core pages will look like and how they will connect (site flow).
+Consider making a detailed *site flow diagram* or even a *paper prototype* to demonstrate and/or test key user interactions.
 * **Data Models:** Draw out the models and any associations for your project in an entity relationship diagram (ERD).
 * **Milestones:** Outline the milestones/sprints for your group.
 * **Delegating Tasks:** What will each group member work on?
 Leverage everyone's strengths, and spend the majority of coding time pair programming.

 ### Completed Project Deliverables

-* Link to Heroku hosted project, with all core technical requirements and three flexible technical requirements complete.
+* Link to Heroku hosted project, with all core technical requirements and correct number of flexible technical requirements complete.
 * Link to source code on GitHub.
 * A `README.md` file with the following:
   * Description: Short paragraph (2-3 sentences) "elevator pitch" describing what your project does
-  * Wireframes and user stories
+  * Wireframes and user stories (or a link to Trello with wireframes)
-  * Link to Heroku hosted project
+  * Link to Heroku-hosted project
   * Technologies (languages, external libraries, APIs)
   * Wish List / Future Development
   * Contributors (with links to their GitHub profiles)

 ## Technical Requirements